open-pioneer/trails-starter/docs/RepositoryGuide.md

 The source code for report generation is located in `support/create-license-report.ts`.
 Configuration happens via `support/license-config.yaml`.

+### `pnpm run generate-sbom`

+Generate a [CycloneDX](https://github.com/CycloneDX) SBOM (Software Bill of Materials) for the project.
+The generated sbom file is written to `dist/sbom.json`.
+The source code for report generation is located in `support/create-cyclonedx-sbom.ts`.
+Currently only JSON encoding is supported.
+The generated SBOM lists all components excluding devDependencies.

+The script reads the project name (and, if present, the version) from the project root's `package.json` and embeds it into the SBOM.
+The current git revision (commit hash of `HEAD`) is also included.

+> [!IMPORTANT]
+> This command depends on [Trivy](https://github.com/aquasecurity/trivy) and can only be executed if Trivy is [installed](https://aquasecurity.github.io/trivy/latest/getting-started/installation/) globally.

 ### `pnpm run preview`

 Starts a local http server serving the contents of the `dist/www` directory.